Pratikshya

-Pratikshya is a 2022 Indian Odia language film, produced & directed by Anupam Patnaik.
+Pratikshya is a 2022 Indian Odia language drama film, produced & directed by Anupam Patnaik.
 The film is written by Roshan Bisoi and inspired from a short story, Bapa written by Gourahari Das.
 Ankesh Anand, Ashish Pradhan and Bivash Rath being the music composer of the film, the cinematography is being handled by Deepak Kumar.
 Anupam Kher announced to produce and act in its Hindi remake.

 The film follows the journey of Sanjay a middle-class unemployed youth whose only goal is to get a Government job.
 Life throws a curveball at him when his father suddenly becomes ill.
 With no job & money, he struggles to stay afloat with his inner desires.

 Plot

 Set in Bhubaneswar around a typical middle-class family, Pratikshya is a story about dreams, desperation, and aspirations.
 Like every unemployed graduate, Sanjay is adamant about finding a government job.
 Bipin, his father tries hard to convince Sanjay to do any job as his retirement is at bay.
 The family is already burdened with loans taken for Sanjay's elder sisters Supriya's wedding.
 The buck stops when Bipin is diagnosed with a terminal illness and Sanjay faces the dilemma of securing a government job and saving his father.